Kyuu-Ji/htb-write-up/blocky/write-up-blocky.md

 ```

 It extracts the folder **META-INF** with a **MANIFEST.MF** file that has only the manifest version as content.
-And it extracts the file **com/myfirstplugin/BlockyCore.class** which is a Java class file, that can be compiled with the `jad` command:
+And it extracts the file **com/myfirstplugin/BlockyCore.class** which is a Java class file, that can be decompiled with the `jad` command:
 ```markdown
 jad BlockyCore.jar
 ```